searchlight/icinga-operator/docs/pod-alerts/pod_status.md

 # Check pod_status

-This is used to check Kubernetes pod status.

-Check command `pod_status` is used to check status of a command run inside Kubernetes pods.
-Returns OK if exit code is zero, otherwise, returns CRITICAL.
+Check command `pod_status` is used to check status of Kubernetes pods.
+Returns OK if `status.phase` of a pod is `Succeeded` or `Running`, otherwise, returns CRITICAL.

 ## Spec